vitessio/website/content/en/docs/16.0/user-guides/migration/troubleshooting.md

 ### Switching Traffic Fails

 You can encounter a variety of failures during the `SwitchTraffic`/`ReverseTraffic` step as a number of operations are performed.
-To demonstrate that we can look at the dry run output:
+To demonstrate that we can look at an example dry run output:
 ```bash
 $ vtctlclient MoveTables -- --dry_run SwitchTraffic customer.commerce2customer
 Dry Run results for SwitchTraffic run at 11 Jan 23 08:51 EST